tonytvo/blog-generator/content/blog/miracle-morning/index.md

   - People get emotionally low . . . encourage them.
   - People want to be associated with success . . . help them win.

 - You will get far in life if you like people because the likable person always wins.
 Refer to "How to Win Friends and Influence People" by Dale Carnegie.
-Place a high value on people, expect the best from them, learn to understand them, compliment them, listen to them, speak to their needs and encourage them to win.
+Place a high value on people, expect the best from them, learn to understand them, listen to people, compliment them, listen to them, speak to their needs and encourage them to win.
+  - give respect freely but expect to earn it from others.
+  - add value to others without expect to receive value in return.
+  - express love and appreciation often.
+  - don't carry emotional baggage

 ## Generosity: Plan for and model generosity daily.